+G Adventures for Good: Clean Cookstove Project Visit, Mto wa Mbu.
 Entrances and wildlife safari drives in Serengeti National Park and the Ngorongoro Crater.
-Visit to G Adventures-supported Clean Cookstove project.
-Guided walk and lunch in a local community.
 Scenic flight from Arusha to Zanzibar.
 Orientation walk in Stone Town.
-Free time in Kendwa Beach.
 All transport between destinations and to/from included activities.

 Track the Big Five across the Serengeti and the Ngorongoro Crater, bliss out on the white-sand beaches of Zanzibar, maximize wildlife viewing and beach lounging with a scenic flight between Arusha & Zanzibar, get close to nature by camping in the wilderness